Could Dark Energy be a Manifestation of Gravity?: Introduction

 In this paper, the nature of so-called dark energy is investigated.
 The aim is to answer the question, Could dark energy be a manifestation of gravity? i.e., Could it be that component of gravity, the so-called gravitomagnetic (GM) force field, associated with cosmic rotation and inertial spacetime frame dragging?
 Inertial is used here in the general dynamical sense.
-The G\"{o}del-Obukhov metric (Obukhov 2000; Jain, Modgil, \& Ralston 2007) which incorporates expansion and rotation of the Universe, derived from general relativity, is used to define spacetime separation (or distance), in this quest to answer the above question.
-Importantly, the G\"{o}del-Obukhov metric or geodesic line element can ensure the absence of closed timelike curves, making it completely causal, different from the originally proposed G\"{o}del metric (G\"{o}del 1949).
-The G\"{o}del-Obukhov cosmological model (Obukhov 2000) contain parameters which smoothly interpolate between this cosmology and the standard FLRW cosmology (which describes an isotropic and homogeneous universe filled with matter: commonly represented by an ideal fluid).
-Note, the independent nature of vorticity as associated with shear of a fluid and pure rotation does not allow limits on cosmic rotation to be placed by limits on vorticity (Obukhov 2000; Obukhov, Chrobok, \& Scherfner 2002; Jain et al. 2007).
+It seems reasonable to refer to the cosmic expansion frame as an inertial (or ``flat'') spacetime frame in a general relativistic dynamical sense because it appears to have inertial force properties as well as inertial motion properties.
+The G\"{o}del-Obukhov metric \cite{Obukhov2000, Jain2007} which incorporates expansion and rotation of the Universe, derived from general relativity, is used to define spacetime separation (or distance), in this quest to answer the above question.
+Importantly, the G\"{o}del-Obukhov metric or geodesic line element can ensure the absence of closed timelike curves, making it completely causal, different from the originally proposed G\"{o}del metric \cite{Godel1949}.
+The G\"{o}del-Obukhov cosmological model \cite{Obukhov2000} contains parameters which smoothly interpolate between this cosmology and the standard FLRW cosmology (which describes an isotropic and homogeneous universe filled with matter: commonly represented by an ideal fluid).
+Note, the independent nature of vorticity as associated with shear of a fluid and pure rotation does not allow limits on cosmic rotation to be placed by limits on vorticity \cite{Obukhov2000, Obukhov2002, Jain2007}.
 Namely, the G\"{o}del-Obukhov spacetime metric is shear-free but the vorticity and expansion are nontrivial.
 It is not vorticity of pure cosmic rotation that would lead to anisotropy of the microwave background radiation temperature distribution, but effects of vorticity associated with a shearing force.